Fatty liver is the accumulation of fat within the cells of the liver. About one in 10 Australians are affected by this condition.

 A biopsy of your liver is the only test that can definitively diagnose fatty liver disease, but this is not always necessary, as other tests can be sufficiently suggestive to warrant treatment.

-Originally, fatty liver disease was thought to be a harmless condition, but it is now known that it has the potential to progress to more serious liver conditions, such as cirrhosis.
+Originally, fatty liver disease was thought to be a harmless condition, but it is now known that it has the potential to progress to more serious liver conditions, such as liver cirrhosis.

 There is no proven cure for fatty liver disease, but active lifestyle changes can significantly improve the condition and perhaps even reverse it.
 These changes include: